SKUAS OVER NORWAY

 Meanwhile, HMS Ark Royal escorted convoys from Narvik, its Skuas shooting down a Heinkel 111 and damaging another, along with damaging a Heinkel 115, on the night of 9th June (the northerly latitudes meant it never got dark).
 The following day a Heinkel 115 was shot down by three Skuas of 803 Squadron.

 The presence of the damaged battlecruiser Scharnhorst in Trondheim harbour, along with other German warships, was a tempting target.
 It must have seemed that a repeat of the sinking of the Königsberg by Skuas was possible.
-However there were important differences, the Königsberg had been a light cruiser whose armour could be easily penetrated by the 500 lb bomb carried by Skuas, whereas the much more heavily armoured battlecruiser Scharnhorst was much better protected and unlikely to be badly damaged by such weapons (later in the war, the Scharnhorst was damaged by two 500 Ib bombs dropped from Halifax bombers, so perhaps there was a chance of some success).
+However there were important differences, the Königsberg had been a light cruiser whose armour could be easily penetrated by the 500 lb bomb carried by Skuas, whereas the much more heavily armoured battlecruiser Scharnhorst was much better protected and unlikely to be badly damaged by such weapons (later in the war, the Scharnhorst was badly damaged by two 500 Ib bombs dropped from Halifax bombers, so perhaps there was a chance of some success).
 The Königsberg had been attacked in the first days of the Norwegian campaign before the Germans could put fighter and flak defences in place, whereas they had ample opportunity to put defences in place at Trondheim.
 Bergen, where the Königsberg was sunk, is fairly near the open sea allowing little time for observers on the coast to spot incoming aircraft while Trondheim is some distance inland, being reached by a long fjord, giving ample warning of the approach of aircraft.
 Trondheim was too far North to be reached by Skuas flying from land bases so such a strike would have to be flown off the Ark Royal.

 A plan was devised to attack the Scharnhorst.
 Fifteen Skuas would be launched from Ark Royal in the middle of the night (although it would still be light, Trondheim being close to the Arctic Circle).
 An attack by RAF Beauforts on the main German aerodrome at Vaernes was planned to disrupt any German fighter response and support was to be given by long-range Bleinheim fighters.

-The Skua raid was launched on the night of 12th/13th of June.
+The Skua raid was launched on the night of the 12th/13th of June.
 Six Skuas from 800 Squadron and nine from 803 Squadron flew off the carrier at around midnight.
 They crossed the coast at 01.23 hrs, still 20 minutes from their target.
 The RAF attack on Vaernes had the opposite effect to that intended, swarms of Luftwaffe aircraft took off in response to it and were in exactly the right position to attack the incoming Skuas.
 The Skuas split into two formations, 800 Squadron attacked the Scharnhorst stern to bow while 803 Squadron ran in from the other direction, bow to stern.
 Two hits were claimed, but German records admit to only one, and that did not explode.
 The Skua crews fought for their lives through the flak from the Scharnhorst and the other German naval vessels in the harbour, and from the Messerschmitt Bf109 and 110 fighters that swarmed around them.
-Eight of the fifteen Skuas were shot down, including the commanders of both 800 and 803 squadron (Lt Cdr Casson and Capt R.T.
+Eight of the fifteen Skuas were shot down, including the commanders of both 800 and 803 Squadrons (Lt Cdr Casson and Capt R.T.
 Partridge).
 The survivors only got away by flying low in the early morning mist, claiming a single Messerschmitt 110 damaged.
-The RAF Blenheims turned up only after the attack was over.¹ One of the surviving Skua pilots was 24-year-old Donald Gibson, much later to become Vice-Admiral Sir Donald Gibson.
-In his memoirs, Gibson compared the attack on the Scharnhorst to the Charge of the Light Brigade and said: "In future all admirals should ideally be shot at in an aeroplane while they are still young." ²
+The RAF Blenheims turned up only after the attack was over.² One of the surviving Skua pilots was 24-year-old Donald Gibson, much later to become Vice-Admiral Sir Donald Gibson.
+In his memoirs, Gibson compared the attack on the Scharnhorst to the Charge of the Light Brigade and said: "In future all admirals should ideally be shot at in an aeroplane while they are still young." ³

 803 Squadron went ashore at the Orkney Islands to operate from Hatston, along with 801 Squadron, flying missions to the Norwegian coast around Bergen and keeping up the pressure on the Germans during the crucial summer and autumn of 1940 (meanwhile 800 Squadron had stayed with the Ark Royal as it sailed for the Mediterranean).
 Shipping and the numerous oil tank installations around Bergen, were the most common target for the Skuas and they proved much more effective than conventional "level" bombers but they met increasing numbers of Messerschmitt Bf109 fighters and these took an escalating toll.
-On the 13th September, two Skuas were lost to Bf109s of JG5 (The famous test pilot Captain Eric "Winkle" Brown participated in one of these raids).
-Also during this period the Aircraft Carrier HMS Furious was used for brief missions to enable the Skuas to strike at targets further north along the Norwegian coast.
-Following one such attack by 801 Squadron launched from Furious against Trondheim on 22nd September Skua L2942 piloted by Sub Lt Bernard Wigginton with Leading Aircraftsman Kenneth King as his gunner, was unable to find the Furious and had to crash land in neutral Sweden; the first allied aircraft to do so.³ HMS Furious was used to launch another such attack by 801 Squadron this time against Tromso on 16th October, when another skua was forced to land in Sweden.
+On the 13th of September, two Skuas were lost to Bf109s of JG5 (The famous test pilot Captain Eric "Winkle" Brown participated in one of these raids).
+Also during this period, the aircraft carrier HMS Furious was used for brief missions to enable the Skuas to strike at targets further north along the Norwegian coast.
+Following one such attack by 801 Squadron launched from Furious against Trondheim on 22nd September Skua L2942 piloted by Sub Lt Bernard Wigginton with Leading Aircraftsman Kenneth King as his gunner, was unable to find the Furious and had to crash land in neutral Sweden; the first allied aircraft to do so.⁴ HMS Furious was used to launch another such attack by 801 Squadron this time against Tromso on 16th October, when another Skua was forced to land in Sweden.

 On the left of the picture, a huge black mushroom cloud rises while ripples from other bomb blasts fan out in the water after a raid by Skuas on a fuel installation at Dolvik not far from the modern Bergen airport.